kirinokirino/Kana-trainer/README.md

 # Kana-trainer
-Simple webapp which changes syllables in text to kana alphabet.
-It should help to recognise them. https://kirinokirino.github.io/Kana-trainer/
+Simple app which replaces certain syllables in text with a given katakana/hiragana. https://kirinokirino.github.io/Kana-trainer/